finarly/Notes/In_progress/Exam prep.md

 Without setting *quote: true*:
 - Schema tests appleid to this column may fail due to invalid SQL
-- Documentation may nott render correctly, e.g. *group* and *"group"* may not be matched as the same column name.
+- Documentation may not render correctly, e.g. *group* and *"group"* may not be matched as the same column name.

 ### tests